Whaling in New Zealand: History

-A later shore station, Perano's of Tory Channel, Cook Strait caught 4200 whales (mainly humpback) between 1911 and 1964, when the last whale was caught in New Zealand waters.
+A later shore station, Perano's of Tory Channel, Cook Strait caught 4200 whales (mainly humpback) between 1911 and 1964.
+In the 1960s, facing a ban by the International Whaling Commission on catching humpback whales in the southern hemisphere, the Perano station switched to sperm whales, and over 1963–64 took 248 between Cook Strait and Kaikōura.
+The last whale taken by a New Zealand commercial whaling vessel in New Zealand waters was a male sperm whale killed in 1964, offshore from Kaikōura.
 The closure of Perano Whaling Station was announced on 4 January 1965.

 Conservation

 Whale sanctuaries in the South Pacific:

 Since 1978, whales within New Zealand's 200 nmi exclusive economic zone have been protected under the Marine Mammals Protection Act 1978.
 Killing a whale or other cetacean is punishable by up to six months imprisonment, or a fine of up to NZ$250,000.
 Efforts are now often made to save whales that have stranded or have become entangled in marine debris.

 There is a vocal antiwhaling sentiment in New Zealand.
 The Government regularly attends the International Whaling Commission meetings and supports the moratorium on whaling, as well as advocating for the creation of whale sanctuaries.

 In 2010, Pete Bethune, an antiwhaling activist, was detained by Japanese whalers when he boarded a whaling ship in the southern oceans.
 He was convicted in Japan and deported back to New Zealand.